-If you need a more granular view of the data you can use the
+If you need a more granular view of the data, use the

-bytecountestimate() function on Metric in order to estimate the data being ingested.
+Metric to estimate the data being ingested.
 For example, the following query represents data ingested from all metrics processed via AWS Metric Streams integration in the last 30 days (in bytes):

-FROM Metric SELECT bytecountestimate() where collector.name='cloudwatch-metric-streams' since 30 day ago
+FROM Metric SELECT bytecountestimate()/10e8 as 'GB Estimate' WHERE collector.name='cloudwatch-metric-streams' SINCE 30 day ago

 We recommend the following actions to control the data being ingested:

 - Make sure metric streams are enabled only on the AWS accounts and regions you want to monitor with New Relic.

 - Use the inclusion and exclusion filters in the CloudWatch Metric Streams in order to select which services or namespaces are being monitored by New Relic.